-The presiding officers charge the Clerk and the Secretary with ensuring a consistent and fair performance appraisal system for the Clerk and Secretary offices and that Clerk and Secretary employees receive regular written evaluations of their work performance.
+The presiding officers charge the LIO manager with ensuring a consistent and fair performance appraisal system for committee clerks and that committee clerks receive regular written evaluations of their work performance.

 V. PAID LEAVE

 - A. VACATION LEAVE

 - B. SICK LEAVE

 - C. LEGISLATIVE LEAVE